poojanshetty/poojanshetty/README.md

-- 👋 Hi, I’m @poojanshetty, an ambitious Software Engineer and enjoying coding.
+- 👋 Hi, I’m @poojanshetty, an ambitious Software Engineer who enjoying coding.
 - 👀 I’m interested in Python Django & Asyc Python
 - 🌱 I’m learning new technologies and stuff that adds value to my career.
 - 📫 How to reach me linkedIn: https://www.linkedin.com/in/pooja-shetty-027b46177